kingluddite/web-dev-notes/full_stack/oauth/01-intro.md

 } );
 ```

-* findById() will find a user's id
+* `findById()` will find a user's **id**
-* we can then call `done` when the user is found
+* We can then call `done` when the **user** is found
+    - The `done` **callback** will either:
-    - the done callback will either pass an error to the express middleware that handles errors, or the user model that will be added to the request object so that its accessible to the route handlers and views
+        + Pass an error to the express middleware that handles errors
+        + Or the user model that will be added to the request object so that its accessible to the route handlers and views

-    * to read the data again you need to deserialize
+    * To read the data again you need to deserialize
-        - aka reconstruct the stored data
+        - AKA reconstruct the stored data
-    * we can pass the done as a callback, since the done's function parameters are the same as Mongoose's callback parameters (err, document returned)
+    * We can pass the done as a callback, since the done's function parameters are the same as Mongoose's callback parameters (err, document returned)

-so this:
+### So this:

 ```js
 passport.deserializeUser( function( userId, done ) {